On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Introduction

 \textbf{(ii)~Sampling-based approaches:} Sampling-based approaches, such as Probabilistic Roadmaps (PRM)~\cite{Kavraki-PRM}, Expansive Space Trees (EST)~\cite{Hsu99} and Rapidly-exploring Random Trees (RRT)~\cite{Lavalle-RRT}, as well as their many variants, aim to capture the connectivity of $\Cfree$ in a graph data structure, via random sampling of configurations.
-For a general survey on the field see~\cite{planning-survey-choset, planning-survey-lavalle}.
+For a general survey on the approach see~\cite{planning-survey-choset, planning-survey-lavalle}.
 As opposed to analytic solutions these approaches are also applicable to problems with a large number of \DOF.
 Importantly, the PRM and RRT algorithms were shown to be probabilistically complete~\cite{Kavraki98,Kuffner00,LK02}, that is, they are guaranteed to find a valid solution, if one exists.
 However, the required running time for finding such a solution cannot be computed for new queries at run-time.
 This is especially problematic as these algorithms suffer from high sensitivity to the so-called ``narrow passage'' problem, e.g., where the robot is required to move in environments cluttered with obstacles, having low clearance.

-Though there are also some hybrid approaches~\cite{CG-alg-app,hybrid-disks,hybrid-mink,YangS06} it is apparent that the arsenal of currently available motion-planning algorithms lacks a general scheme applicable to high-dimensional problems with little or low sensitivity to narrow passages.
-In~\cite{SHRH11} we introduced a framework for Motion Planning via Manifold Samples (\MMS), which should also be considered as a hybrid approach.
-In a setting considering a three-dimensional \CS it was capable of achieving twenty-fold (and more) speedup factor in running time when compared to the PRM algorithm when used for planning paths within narrow passages.
+Though there are also some hybrid approaches~\cite{CG-alg-app,hybrid-disks,hybrid-mink,YangS06} that incorporate both analytic and sampling-based approaches, it is apparent that the arsenal of currently available motion-planning algorithms lacks a general scheme applicable to high-dimensional problems with little or low sensitivity to narrow passages.
+In~\cite{SHRH11} we introduced a framework for Motion Planning via Manifold Samples (\MMS), which also constitutes a hybrid approach.
+In a three-dimensional \CS it was capable of achieving twenty-fold (and more) speedup factor in running time compared to the PRM algorithm when used for planning paths within narrow passages.
 We believe that the speedup presented in~\cite{SHRH11} does not present a mere algorithmic advantage for a specific implemented instance but a fundamental advantage of the framework when solving scenarios with narrow passages.
+The \MMS framework is not the first to consider lower dimensional manifolds of the \CS.
+Several algorithms attempt to sample in the \CS, and project the sample to lower dimensional manifolds (see, e.g.,~\cite{BSK11, S07}); however these algorithms still sample points.
+For cases where some dimensions are presumed to be decoupled, such as multi-robot navigation, one can sample each robot's individual \CS (see, e.g.,~\cite{AK10, WKC12}) though these algorithms are typically not applicable when there is a tight coupling between the robots.